 3. Communicate with your family and friends

 It’s important that you communicate early with your family and friends about expectations for the holidays.
 If you are struggling financially and are trying to get back on track.
 There’s no shame in that.
 If you were sick or injured, would your family have the same daily expectations of you?
 No!
 They would do whatever they could to support you getting well.
 The holidays should be about spending quality time and creating lasting memories with the ones you love, not spending money you don’t have buying trinkets your family and friends don’t need!
-If your family member told you, “Hey, one of my goals for 2016 is to get my finances under control, so I’m not going to be spending much on Christmas gifts, can we do <insert activity> together instead?”
+If your family member told you, “Hey, one of my goals for next year is to get my finances under control, so I’m not going to be spending much on Christmas gifts, can we do <insert activity> together instead?”
 Would that make you feel underappreciated?
 Of course not.
 Communicate expectations early, you may be surprised that they are likely in the same boat and just didn’t want to say it.

 4. Black Friday is a Scam.
 Period.
 Full Stop.